COVID-19 (Coronavirus) and co-parenting – do travel restrictions impact your parenting orders?

 The Federal Government has announced implementing a level-four travel ban for the entire world, advising all Australians to not travel overseas at this time.
 It has also recommended that Australians already overseas who wish to return to do so as soon as possible.
 This follows the announcement on 15 March 2020, that all travellers to Australia will be required to self-isolate for 14 days on their arrival to the country.
 Other countries have and continue to impose similar travel restrictions for persons entering their borders.

 These travel restrictions are likely to impact many separated Australian families who are currently travelling internationally with children or who have upcoming plans to travel internationally with their children pursuant to Orders of the Family Court of Australia or Federal Circuit Court of Australia (parenting orders) or an agreement reached between them.

-This alert, authored by Partner, Lisa Lahey and Solicitor, Breony Dowling, seeks to provide timely information to consider for persons travelling internationally with children during the COVID-19 pandemic.
+This alert, authored by Partner, Lisa Lahey, seeks to provide timely information to consider for persons travelling internationally with children during the COVID-19 pandemic.

 If you or your ex-partner are currently travelling or intend to travel internationally with children in the near future, you may wish to consider the following:

 The Family Law Act 1975 (Cth) imposes obligations on persons travelling internationally with children pursuant to parenting orders.
 Failure to comply with the provisions may be an offence.
 Importantly: